mitchelldeamon/current-events-to-podcast/README.md

 ### 1. Clone the Repository

-Clone the repository to your local machine: git clone [HTTPS](https://github.com/mitchelldeamon/current-events-to-podcast.git) or "git@github.com:mitchelldeamon/current-events-to-podcast.git" then cd current_events_to_podcast
+Clone the repository to your local machine: git clone [HTTPS](https://github.com/mitchelldeamon/current-events-to-podcast.git) or SSH then cd current_events_to_podcast

 ### 2. Create a Virtual Environment